-First, the stability region for the FE method, with h = 1/50 s-constant for all evaluations, is examined.
-Figure 10 depicts the resulting stability assessment, which illustrates the deterioration of the stability region of the FE method as $\kappa$ increases, affecting the partial-load operations (blue solid line), e.g., OP 2 (red dot).
-Although not shown in the figure, even higher $\kappa$ may affect low-wind speed operations.
-This observation, therefore, concludes that one's choice of discretization method results 495 in a performance limitation of the wind speed estimate solver in terms of an existing 'upper bound' for the magnitude of $\kappa$ .
-A compromise can be made, nevertheless, to improve the stability of the FE method by increasing sampling frequency (i.e., lowering h) proportional to the increase in $\kappa$ to maintain constant $K{\rm U,h}$ .
-That said, increasing the sampling frequency does not eliminate the presence of a $\kappa$ 'upper bound,' not to mention the extent to which such a frequency can be increased is practically limited as a result, e.g., hardware capabilities.
+First, the stability region for the FE method, with h =1/50 s constant for all evaluations, is examined.
+Figure 10 depicts the resulting stability assessment, which illustrates the deterioration of the stability region of the FE method as κ increases, affecting the partial-load operations (solid blue line), e.g., OP 2 (red dot).
+Although not shown in the figure, even higher κ may affect low-wind-speed operations.
+This observation, therefore, concludes that one's choice of discretization method results in a performance limitation of the wind speed estimate solver in terms of an existing "upper bound" for the magnitude of κ .
+Nevertheless, a compromise can be made to improve the stability of the FE method by increasing sampling frequency (i.e., lowering h) proportional to the increase in κ to maintain constant $K{U,h}$.
+However, increasing the sampling frequency does not eliminate the presence of a κ "upper bound"; moreover, the extent to which such a frequency can be increased is practically limited as a result, e.g., hardware capabilities.
 Therefore, a more feasible solution is to adopt different discretization methods while leaving the sampling frequency unchanged.

-Figure 11 makes clear that the BD method, in contrast to the FE method, does not result in the change of stability characteristics of the continuous system into the discrete system for the considered $\kappa$ values.
-Remarkably, if $\kappa$ is further increased, the pole of the discrete-time system $H{BD}(z)$ moves away even more from the edge of the unit circle (as implied in (38), theoretically leading to increased stability for increasing gains).
+Figure 11 makes it clear that the BD method, in contrast to the FE method, does not result in the change of the stability characteristics of the continuous system when converted into the discrete system for the considered κ values.
+Remarkably, if κ is further increased, the pole of the discrete-time system $\boldsymbol{H}{\mathrm{BD}}(z)$ moves even farther away from the edge of the unit circle (as implied in Eq.
+38, theoretically leading to increased stability for increasing gains).